 Why should you have a basic estate plan in the first place even though you are not legally married?
-You’ll want your loved ones and partner taken care in case there is an incident.
+You’ll want your loved ones and partner taken care of in case there is an incident.
 Simply put, you have peace of mind.

 In your will, you can designate someone to be your personal representative.
 For unmarried couples, this person can be your partner if you wish.
 The appointed person